 This is a homework and revision tool used in most subjects.

 Your child may be set homework to complete on this platform or they may wish to use it independently in their own time.
 To monitor what your child is being set and is completing you can sign up for a free Seneca parent account here.
 Seneca have also made this handy 2 minute video to help you get started.

 This is a quizzing website used by the Science department to set homework.
 Your child can download the Tassomai app to complete this on their smart phone or access it using a web browser.

-This is a website used by the Maths department to set homework, this can be accessed from their web browser.
+This is a website used by the Maths and English departments to set homework, this can be accessed from their web browser.

 Acceptable Internet Use Policy: